svc-bi-concepts/test-mkdocs/docs/dbt-deployment.md

 At the moment, the Explore section in dbt Cloud is empty.
 Let's **deploy our models** and **generate documentation** to populate it.

+!!! note "Merge to main"
+    Make sure, you merged all your commits/changes to the main branch!
+    `Develop` > `Cloud IDE` > It should say `Create branch`.

 ![dbt Cloud Explore Section](./assets/screenshots/dbtDoc/dbtDoc1.png)
 ---